When you think of inversion therapy, what comes to mind?

 But what is inversion...?

-Inversion leverages the power of gravity as a natural form of traction and release and has been used as a restorative method for thousands of years.
+Inversion is a therapeutic way to leverage the power of gravity as a natural form of traction and release to decompress the spine and has been used as a restorative method for thousands of years.
 Inversions in yoga include standing forward bend, downward-dog pose, legs-up-the-wall, shoulder stand, handstand and such.

-Inversion at a low angle, not more than 16 degrees, is known as gentle inversion, or resting inversion.
+Inversion at a low angle, not more than 16 degrees, is known as gentle inversion, low angle inversion or resting inversion.
 This safe and approachable method invites the body to let go and relax.

 Gentle inversion works with the systems in our bodies.
 It nurtures our whole self and improves our body’s ability to heal.